MicrosoftDocs/well-architected/well-architected/security/monitoring.md

 |[SE:10](checklist.md)|Implement a holistic monitoring strategy that relies on modern threat detection mechanisms that can be integrated with the platform.
 Mechanisms should reliably alert for triage and send signals into existing SecOps processes.|
 |---|---|

 This guide describes the recommendations for monitoring and threat detection.
 Monitoring is fundamentally a process of **getting information about events that have already occurred**.
 Security monitoring is a practice of capturing information at different altitudes of the workload (infrastructure, application, operations) to **gain awareness of suspicious activities**.
 The goal is to predict incidents and learn from past events.
-Monitoring data provides the basis of post-incident analysis of what transpired to help incident response and forensic investigations.
+Monitoring data provides the basis of post-incident analysis of what ocurred to help incident response and forensic investigations.

 Monitoring is an Operational Excellence approach that's applied across all Well-Architected Framework pillars.
 This guide provides recommendations only from a security perspective.
 General concepts of monitoring, like code instrumentation, data collection, and analysis, are out of scope for this guide.
 For information about core monitoring concepts, see [Recommendations for designing and building an observability framework](../operational-excellence/observability.md).